JamorMoussa/LLMs-Zero-To-Hero/docs/README.md

-# Large Langugae Models - Zero To Hero
+# Large Language Models - Zero To Hero
 From next-word predictors to advanced AI agents: A complete guide to mastering Large Language Models (LLMs) and their deployment.